 “Why?!” some will no doubt cry “Why are you binning established credibility and resulting hot career prospects when funding is at a debatably all-time high?”

 I was an epic failure

 Not really…as far as I know (I’ve been reliably informed by my clients that I’m pretty useful).
 BUT, the security trade as a whole is still struggling to escape it’s dangerously reactive past.
 A past that impacts most of what we try to do.
 So was I driven away by the bumps, bruises, and blockages in the information security world?

 It’s true (as anyone with even a passing interest in Privacy will tell you), this field is seeing its own GDPR driven boom.
-So that explains it…except for the fact, despite potential for lots of immediate and well paid consultancy gigs, I’ve chosen to help establish a UK subsidiary of a young Swedish privacy firm.
+So that explains it…except for the fact, despite potential for lots of immediate and well paid consultancy gigs, I’ve been helping to establish a UK subsidiary of a young privacy firm.
 That means big rewards, pay or otherwise, take some time.